Reducing friction in a cloud-native security platform

 Panoptica was Cisco Outshift's SaaS solution for securing microservices in cloud-native environments.
 While powerful, its onboarding process was so complex it required white-glove support.

-My challenge was to make it self-serve—reducing friction, increasing activation, and giving users a clearer path to value.
+My challenge was to make it self-serve, reducing friction, increasing activation, and giving users a clearer path to value.
 Acting as a player-coach, I led the design team while working hands-on to prototype, test, and validate new growth flows.

-Scrappy experiments that moved the needle
+Scrappy experiments

 Proving self-serve was possible